 When Is the Right Time to See an OBGYN?

-The best way to maintain your health is always with preventative care.
-Therefore, even if you are not experiencing any reproductive health issues, you still recommend a preventative checkup once per year.
+The best way to maintain your health is often with preventative care.
+Therefore, even if you are not experiencing any reproductive health issues, you may still need a preventative health visit.

-Additionally, you should also visit your OBGYN when your reproductive cycle starts to change.
-Whether it is routine, planned, or expected, you should still see your doctor.
+You should also visit your OBGYN when your reproductive cycle starts to change, even if it is routine, planned, or expected.

 These changes may include: